- Live in an Apartment?

 What to Expect During Construction.

 We want you to be informed every step of the way.
 As our teams construct the fiber network in your neighborhood we’ll be reaching out by mail, email, and even knocking on your door to keep you in the loop.
-The website map for your area (found on your city’s “Locations” page) will always show the most up-to-date information on progress in your neighborhood.
-If you have any questions or concerns, please use the contact form below to get in touch.
+The website map for your area will always show the most up-to-date information on progress in your neighborhood.
+If you have any concerns during the construction process please use the contact form below to get in touch.

 - 1 Design